 Not only is it important to have the best firm mattress (medium-firm at the very least) to provide an adequate support system for your sleep needs, but you must also use a mattress that’s in good physical condition if your goal is to get quality sleep night after night.
 It’s not enough to buy a top of the line mattress and hang onto that mattress twenty years past its prime.
 You need to take care of the mattress with proper flipping and turning—as necessary and replace mattresses when needed.

-Natural latex mattresses provide a few benefits you might want to consider if you’re having trouble sleeping or need a little additional support for your aching bones and joints.
-One of the biggest benefits about latex for people who have difficulty with sleep quality enjoy is the fact that it doesn’t hold in the heat from the body.
+A natural mattress provides a few benefits you might want to consider if you’re having trouble sleeping or need a little additional support for your aching bones and joints.
+One of the biggest benefits about natural latex for people who have difficulty with sleep quality enjoy is the fact that it doesn’t hold in the heat from the body.
 Some other mattress types are notoriously hot, which leads to many other sleep problems.
 Finally, latex mattresses may very well be the best mattress for the money for anyone suffering from sleep problems that can be corrected or limited with a mattress—especially when you consider their long lifespans.

 No matter how great the mattress you decide to buy happens to be, it can only do so much to help improve your overall health or the quality of sleep you’re getting.
 If you sleep in certain positions, such as your stomach or in a fetal position, you’re much more likely to have problems with the quality of sleep you’re getting.
 Keep these things in mind as you look for the right mattress to meet your needs as a side sleeper and you should be able to find a great mattress at an excellent price.